awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/overview-flow.png)

 In this illustration, the VPC has three Availability Zones, and each has one mount target created in it\.
 We recommend that you access the file system from a mount target within the same Availability Zone\.
-Note that one of the Availability Zones has two subnets\.
+One of the Availability Zones has two subnets\.
 However, a mount target is created in only one of the subnets\.
 Creating this setup works as follows:

 1. Create your Amazon EC2 resources and launch your Amazon EC2 instance\.
 For more information on Amazon EC2, see [Amazon EC2 \- Virtual Server Hosting](https://aws.amazon.com//ec2/)\.